Zifre/HumanResourceMachine-Solutions/README.md

 # HumanResourceMachine-Solutions

 This repository contains solutions for the PC game Human Resource Machine.
-This are the solutions of my own run of this game.
-Take this into account when looking at these solutions, where even if there exist better one for some of this levels, they are not meant to be the best attainable solutions, but instead solutions that achieve the game challenge goal, while still maintaining a somewhat easy to follow code base.

 # Format